brillout/goldpage/docs/readme.template.md

 `ssr-coin` is a library to add [server-side rendering (SSR)](https://github.com/brillout/awesome-universal-rendering#introduction) to your Node.js app.

-It's a do-one-thing-do-it-well library: it takes care of SSR and SSR only &mdash; it leaves the rest to you.
+It's a do-one-thing-do-it-well library: it takes care of SSR and SSR only and leaves the rest to you.

 You define so-called page configs